A Passion For Leadership

 David has been an Adjunct Professor for both Lindenwood University and Missouri Baptist University.
 David earned his Doctor in Education from Missouri Baptist University.
 He has an Educational Specialist’s degree from the University of Missouri and a Master’s in Curriculum and Instruction; and a Bachelor’s with an emphasis in Biology and a minor in Chemistry from Southeast Missouri State University.
 Prior to entering education, he was a botanist for the Missouri Department of Conservation.

 Follow David Buck on Twitter.
-This article was originally posted on Huffington Post by Dr. Rod Berger
+This article was originally posted on Huffington Post

 This article was originally published on Huffington Post